 Every season brings with it its own beauty and charm, which means the best time to visit the Lake District truly is year-round.

 Springtime welcomes bouncing baby lambs and tapestries of bluebells and daffodils that inspired William Wordsworth on a stroll around Ullswater.
-While May offers your best chance of dry skies and June showcases butterflies, bees, hedgerows (and the summer crowds are still a little way off).
+While May offers your best chance of dry skies and June showcases butterflies and hedgerows (plus the summer crowds are still a little way off).

-Some of the busiest and best months of the year to spend time on a visit to the Lake District are July and August, with pleasant temperatures up to around 21°C and views from the fells seeming to go on endlessly.
+Some of the busiest and best months of the year to spend time on a visit to the Lake District are July and August, with pleasant temperatures of around 21°C and views from the fells seeming to go on endlessly.

 September is milder but a wonderful season for walking; when the days are still long enough to tackle higher hilltops and the promise of a crackling fire at the end of it all keeps you plodding along happily.

-Come November the onset of the winter months brings with it cool, crisp mornings and bracing winds and from December through to March, snowfall is likely.
+Come November, the onset of the winter months brings with it crisp mornings and bracing winds and from December through to March, snowfall is likely.
 The lower-lying fells see around 20 days of the white stuff, while further up there is a much heavier dusting.
-Hill sheep with their woolly fleeces are little bothered, but you’ll want to pack thick jumpers and waterproofs to be comfortable.
+Hill sheep with their woolly fleeces are little bothered, but you’ll want to pack thick jumpers and waterproofs.

 Feeling inspired to join us for a stay in this spectacular corner of the country?
 Browse our collection of self-catering Cumbrian cottages.